-Last year, Colombo became a partner in Glassical L.C, taking over a fledgling business because he wanted to maintain total control over product quality, cost and delivery.
+Last year, Colombo became a partner in Glasswall LLC, taking over the fledgling business because he wanted to maintain total control over product quality, cost and delivery.

 According to Colombo, "In this business, on-time product delivery and customer service are top priorities.
 I could ensure that by having a hand in the entire process."